 One of the small businesses most common mistakes is failing to pivot when necessary.
 When you’re too attached to your original business idea, staying flexible and adjusting course becomes impossible, even if it means making a loss.
 To be successful, all businesses need to be able to adapt to changing market conditions.

 Solution: Be prepared to let go of your original business idea if your business is struggling or the market is changing.
 Don’t be afraid to pivot to a new product or service your customers want or even a new business model.
+Sometimes low ticket offer might be a solution.
 Remember what happened to many offline businesses during the Covid-19 pandemic?
 Many had to move online or add take-out and delivery options.
 You must be agile and ready to do something like that to survive in today’s dynamic market.

 Take Starbucks, for example.
 Initially, they sold coffee makers, but they pivoted to selling coffee after realizing the demand for it.
 Instagram started as Burbn, a check-in app, but shifted to focus on photo sharing when they noticed users were really interested in it.
 Netflix launched by mailing DVDs before the streaming market made those almost obsolete.